 "We're proud to have contributed one of the most famous trees in the country, if not in the world," said Graig Eichler.
 "I think it speaks to the beauty of our landscape - this selection is a real testament to that."

 Picked Right Out of the Landscape

-Usually, people apply to have their trees considered to become the Rockefeller Center Christmas Tree.
-This year, as Rockefeller Center head gardener Erik Pauze was tree-scouting the nominees in central New York, he just so happened to round Franklin Mountain and catch a glimpse of the Eichler's 94-footer.
+In past years people would apply to have their trees considered to become the Rockefeller Center Christmas Tree.
+This past year, as Rockefeller Center head gardener Erik Pauze was tree-scouting the nominees in central New York, he just so happened to round Franklin Mountain and catch a glimpse of the Eichler's 94-footer.